This post may contain affiliate links. Please see my full disclosure for more information.

 We eventually bought this exact trash can that has a locking lid after my little boy threw away our car keys and we didn’t notice until after garbage day (eeek!).

-- BUILT-IN WHEELS - Built-in wheels make the can easy to move.
+- Built-In Wheels - Built-in wheels make the bin easy to move

 Always strap in your kids when using the highchair and keep an eye on them.
 Kids are insanely squirmy and even though it takes a few extra seconds it will keep your baby safe.